 Now that we've accounted for every conversion and given partial credit back to the networks the results look positive again.
 Each network has a positive return and can be scaled up, but they don't look nearly as amazing as the did when we looked at the network metrics in isolation.

 The networks aren't lying to you, they just aren't telling the whole story.
 Their intent is simply to justify their value and they end up over-reaching a bit.
 It's worth noting that the rest of the network data is perfectly valid to use: clicks, ad views, eCPC, cost, geo reporting, etc.

 You might be wondering, how we knew to give Facebook another 0.5 conversions and AdWords another 2.5.
 This is just a fictional example, but the results are common.
 Credit is assigned by an attribution model, a standardized definition of how to give credit to various channels that a user encounters.
 For example, they may say that only the last paid ad network they visited before purchasing gets all the credit.

 There are lots of various attributino models for different types of busineses.
 For more details read more about attribution models and how they work.

-Ad Network pixels are intended only to tell you which conversions clicked on an Ad.
-Don't use them to justify returns from that network, as these conversions can be quickly double-counted.
+Don't use network conversion pixels to justify spending monday.
+Ad Network pixels are intended only to tell you which conversions had clicked on an Ad from a single network.
+Don't use them to justify returns from that network, as these conversions are greedily assigned and can be quickly double-counted.
 Combining conversion events from ad networks is both time consuming and dangerously optimistic.
 Instead, use an independent 3rd party to measure your results.